 Before you decide to renew a lease, do an annual rental property inspection.
 Look for signs of damage, including smoke damage, water damage, and pet damage.
 If you see any signs of any kind of damage that they have caused, renewing their lease is not a good idea.

 If you suspect that there is any form of illegal activity on the property, do not allow your tenants to renew their lease.
 There’s no reason to settle for renters who can’t follow the law.
+This can endanger your property and more-importantly other tenants or neighbors and can set you up for an eviction process down the road.

 2. Restrictions on Raising Rent